 Is it ever too soon to talk about DE&I?
-In this article, Angie Peacock, Director of Global Diversity and Inclusion at PDT Global, argues that it’s never too early to integrate DE&I thinking in a merger or acquisition process.
+In this article, Angie Peacock, Director of Global Diversity and Inclusion at GP Strategies (an Affirmity inclusion training partner), argues that it’s never too early to integrate DE&I thinking in a merger or acquisition process.

 Mergers and acquisitions can be a source of significant stress and upheaval for any organization.
 Even when managed well, they’re certain to disrupt employee lives.
 In this context, diversity, equity, and inclusion can quickly fall off the agenda, with the excuse that everyone is waiting for things to calm down.